collinxchu/Attorney-Online-Vidya-Update/README.md

 * Added Descole.
 * Added Lucy Baker.
 * Fixed a small botch in Sonohigurashi's folder.
+* Gave Judge JP a new custom objection.
 * Be optimistic.

 ## Upcoming Changes